MatVD/synthezia/README.md

 3) Create an access token under Settings → Access Tokens and enable all permissions under “Repositories”.
 Keep it safe.

-4) In Scriberr, when creating a profile or using Transcribe+, open the Diarization tab and paste the token into the “Hugging Face Token” field.
+4) In SynthezIA, when creating a profile or using Transcribe+, open the Diarization tab and paste the token into the “Hugging Face Token” field.

-See the full guide: https://scriberr.app/docs/diarization.html
+See the full guide: https://synthezia.app/docs/diarization.html

 <p align="center">
   <img alt="Diarization setup" src="screenshots/scriberr-diarization-setup.png" width="420" />